 The Book of Rock Lists was obviously a seminal work of the 20th Century but frankly it could have been improved by using even more of my far-out lists.
 My favorite was “Bizarre Last Records,” which I defined as recordings that were released prior to an artist’s death but which gained eerie relevance because of the title.
 For instance, on the day Hank Williams died, he had a #1 Country & Western hit, “I’ll Never Get Out of This World Alive.”
 And R&B artist Chuck Willis had a two-sided chart hit when he died, “What Am I Living For?” backed with “I Don’t Want to Hang Up My Rock & Roll Shoes.”
 I ranked the records, of course, because countdowns still rock.
 Coming in at #1 was Sam Cooke’s masterpiece, “A Change Is Gonna Come.”

-On a whim, I just Googled “Bizarre Last Records” and found only one reference to it: Martha Hume singled it out in a New York Daily News review for her weekly music feature in October 1981.
-Martha was the late-great wife of Chet Flippo.
+On a whim, I just Googled “Bizarre Last Records” and found only one reference to it: Martha Hume, who died in 2012, singled it out in a New York Daily News review for her weekly music feature in October 1981.
+In 2013, Martha’s husband also passed away.
+He was Chet Flippo.
 Isn’t Life Strange?
 (Moody Blues, peaked at #29 on the Hot 100, June 1972).

 Note the publicity photos of Ferrante & Teicher below.
-The one on the bottom dates to 1962.
-The one immediately above is 1969 and the top one, under the 45 RPM record, is their intermediate attempt at groovyness.
+The one on the bottom right dates to 1962.
+The other two represented their late ’60s and ’70s attempts at groovyness.
 Far out, man.

 This has been a Joe Enright Production.